 In the early 1980s, when the health risks associated with asbestos became more widely known, the Navy finally stopped equipping new ships with asbestos-containing materials.
-However, decades of construction, demolition, repair or renovation of ships exposed thousands of Navy personnel to the harmful effects of asbestos.
+However, decades of construction, demolition, repair, or renovation of ships exposed thousands of Navy personnel to the harmful effects of asbestos.

 Lung Nodules Are Among the Early Signs of Possible Lung Cancer

 A lung nodule is a small oval or round growth in the lung, often referred to as "spots" when described on an imaging test.
 Generally, lung nodules need to be at least 8 to 10 millimeters in size before they can be seen on a chest X-ray, whereas a CT scan can detect nodules as small as one or two mm in diameter.
-A nodule by definition is less than or equal to 3 cm (1.5 inches) in diameter.
+A nodule, by definition, is less than or equal to 3 cm (1.5 inches) in diameter.
 Lesions greater than 3 cm are referred to as lung masses.
 The challenge in trying to identify pulmonary nodules before they become masses is that there are few symptoms to indicate a nodule might be present.
 The vast majority of pulmonary nodules are spotted incidentally on a chest X-ray or CT scan performed for other purposes.
-If any symptoms do appear they tend to imitate characteristics common to respiratory infection like a chest cold or mild flu.
+If any symptoms do appear, they tend to imitate characteristics common to respiratory infections like a chest cold or mild flu.

 There are two types of pulmonary nodules: benign (noncancerous) and malignant (cancerous).
 Cancerous nodules can be the first stage of primary lung cancer, brought on by smoking and/or heavy exposure to toxic substances like asbestos.
-Abundant asbestos use in the military has led to a 25 to 75 percent higher incidence for lung cancer among veterans, with Navy veterans considered the most at risk of developing the cancer.
+Abundant asbestos use in the military has led to a 25 to 75 percent higher incidence of lung cancer among veterans, with Navy veterans considered the most at risk of developing cancer.